jonnyschult/sudokuSolver/README.md

 - square r1c8b3 = 4
 - square r1c9b3 = 3 v 5 v 8

 We can look at each square in the first 8 columns and realize that they all imply ~8.
 Perhaps prunerDS was sufficient to give us a single value for each square except r1c4b2, r1c5b2, and r1c9b3.
 And lets say that eight is a known value somewhere in b2, thus eliminating 8 as a possible value for r1c4b2 and r1c5b2.
 We know that 8 must go in one of the nine places.
-Thus, by disjunctive syllogism we can see that 8 must go in r1c9b3. each square which without 8 as a possible or actual value essential hold ~8.
+Thus, by disjunctive syllogism, we can see that 8 must go in r1c9b3.
+Each square without 8 as a possible or actual value essentially holds ~8.
 For example, this would mean that r1c1b1 is equivalent to:

 - square r1c1b1 = 1 = (~2 & ~3 & ~4 & ~5 & ~6 & ~7 & ~8 & ~9) = ~(2 v 3 v 4 v 5 v 6 v 7 v 8 v 9)

 Since each square implicitly holds ~ 8 except square r1c9b3, it must contain 8 by disjunctive syllogism.
 To paraphrase Sherlock Holmes, _eliminate the impossible and what remains must be truth_.

 The syllogizer function tracks whether any changes were made to the puzzle when these functions are called on each square.
 Once it loops through the whole puzzle without making any changes, we know that the function has done all the work it can do and it returns the thoroughly syllogized puzzle.
-This is one of the salient places the logical connection of the whole puzzle is essential, since each section could impact another section, we need to know if any part of the puzzle was changed.
+This is one place where the logical connection of the whole puzzle is essential, since each section could impact another section, we need to know if any part of the puzzle was changed.

 **reductio**
 For easy, medium and at least some hard puzzles (per the easybrain app), doing disjunctive syllogism enough times is sufficient to solve the puzzle.
 For harder, expert level puzzles, however, more is needed.
 The reductio function performs a sort of indirect proof on the squares of the puzzles to generate more known values.